la5nta/pat/README.md

 ## cmd/wl2k: The client application

-cmd/wl2k is a fully working cross-platform Winlink client with basic messaging capabilities.
+cmd/wl2k is a (experimental) cross-platform Winlink client with basic messaging capabilities.

 It is the primary sandbox/prototype application for the various wl2k-go sub-packages, and provides both a command line interface and a responsive (mobile-friendly) web interface.